 - Manage a building to ensure safety and promote pride, and make fiscal and legal decisions consistent with Missouri and Federal policies

 - Model and promote social justice

 - Foster a disposition of continuous learning and personal improvement

-Students in this program spend about 15 months working with a cohort of peers to complete purposeful course work and field-based inquiry in a variety of education contexts.
-The program starts in June and finishes in August of the following year; students are enrolled in six to nine credit hours each semester (two summers, one fall, one spring).
+Students in this program spend 14 months working with a cohort of peers to complete purposeful course work and field-based inquiry in a variety of education contexts.
+The program starts in June and finishes in July of the following year; students are enrolled in six to nine credit hours each semester (two summers, one fall, one spring).
 Completion of the degree leads to Missouri Initial Principal Certification at the elementary and secondary levels.